naomimeeks/battleships/README.md

 **What We Achieved:**
 **GUI Design & Usability**
-- The interface is consistent, visually engaging, and user-friendly — following the Golden Rules of UI Design (e.g., consistent layout, feedback, simplicity).
+- The interface is consistent, visually engaging, and user-friendly; following the Golden Rules of UI Design (e.g., consistent layout, feedback, simplicity).
 - We used hand-drawn visuals and clean typography to support clarity and visual appeal.

+**Option 4: Display Current Time and Points (Adapted)**
+- We replaced traditional time and point tracking with a more visual system using **heart icons** to represent lives.
+- This design aligns better with the game's turn-based pacing and enhances clarity for younger or casual players.
+- The visual system communicates progress and risk at a glance, avoiding clutter and supporting a cleaner UI.

 **Option 5: Quit and Restart Functionality**
-- A clear **Settings menu** includes options to **restart** the game or return to the **main menu** at any time.
+- A clear Settings menu includes options to restart the game or return to the main menu at any time.

 **Option 6: Final Score Logic (Adapted)**
 - Instead of a numerical score, players "lose lives" visually through disappearing heart icons.